rayark/mast/README.md

 # Mast - Coroutine Extensions for Unity

 ## What is Mast?
-Mast is a coroutine library that extends **iterator methods** of C# languages.
-It is used fundamentally in various Unity3D projects in Rayark to provides a more convinient and functional ways to realize the concept of **Coroutine**.
+Mast is a coroutine library extending **iterator block** feature of C# languages to provides a more convinient and functional ways to realize the concept of **Coroutine**.
+It is widely used and becomes a fundemental keystone of developing game projects with Unity3D in Rayark.

 ## Why Mast?